exasol/r-exasol/doc/developer_guide/developer_guide.md

 The communication with ODBC requires access to the connection handle; we get access to this handle by reading the "handle_ptr" attribute in readData.R/writeData.R; please check [here](https://github.com/cran/RODBC/blob/59b0b93bd4947eb7c2c0223b0b45d56bc928d912/src/RODBC.c#L121).

+#### OpenSSL Dependencies

+##### Linux

+On Linux we assume that OpenSSL has been installed (for example via ```sudo apt-get install libssl-dev``).
+The build script (configure) checks if the header files and libraries are correctly installed.

+The unit tests use CMake, CMake also finds the OpenSSL package on the system.

+##### MacOSX

+On MacOsX we also assume that OpenSSL has been installed (for example via ```brew install openssl``).
+However, the package is not exposed publicly.
+So the build script (configure) will usually fail to find OpenSSL using the ```pkg-info```; for that case configure checks again for the predefined path where brew installs OpenSSL.

+##### Windows

+On Windows we leverage the [OpenSSL rwin-repository](https://github.com/rwinlib/openssl) for building the package.
+It provides a static library for OpenSSL, this version is downloaded, unzipped and used for compilation.